OpenSWPC/OpenSWPC.github.io/src/1._SetUp/0105_parallel.en.md

 spatial grid size and minimum wavelength) is recommended to $r>5-10$.
 During the computation, the computational speed, remaining time (eta;
 estimated time of arrival), and maximum velocity amplitude of the components are shown.
 Among them, numbers related to the computational speed may vary depending on the environment.
-If the computation is successful, the maximum amplitude (the three numbers in the last `()`) should be the same.
+If the computation is successful, the maximum amplitude (the three numbers in the last `()`) should be the same with above.

 The above simulation requires around ~14 GB of computer memory.
 If this size of the simulation is difficult, try the 2D P-SV simulation with the same input parameter file along the $xz$ cross section: